Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 The crypto-to-crypto swap exemption (Article 150 VH bis du CGI):

 This is France's most important rule for card users.
 Exchanging one crypto-asset for another (BTC to ETH, ETH to USDC, SOL to USDT) is not a taxable event.
 Only conversion to fiat (euros) or payment for goods/services in crypto triggers PFU.
-The strategic implication is profound:
+The strategic implication:

 1. Buy BTC at EUR 1,000